gummystick/snakemake/README.md

 Description

-An automated workflow for gaining more information on geneId's.
+An automated workflow for gaining more information on gene-identifiers.
 Requirements
 System